FuelLabs/sway-libs/sway_libs/src/nft/SPECIFICATION.md

 ## Use Cases

 The NFT library can be used anytime individual tokens with distictive characteritics are needed.

-Further traits can then be implemented to provide additional features `NFTCore` struct.
+Traits can be implemented to provide additional features to the `NFTCore` struct.
+Some traits are already provided in the extensions portion of this NFT library.

 ## Core Public Functions